Introduction

 React and React Router

-We use a concept called “client-side routing”, which means that code on the page itself sends you to the subpages.
+We use React Router 7 for client-side routing, which means code on the page itself handles navigation between subpages.
 This is also known as a “single-page application”.
 For more details, see the section on architecture.

 Routes